paulinepalma/MLM_final/Final_Project_markdown.md

 French-English (reading in their second language) or English-French (reading in their first language) older bilinguals.
-The homonyms were embedded in sentences that either contained a modifier (e.g., adjective) related to one of the two meanings (e.g., Mary liked the fresh/elder sage), or did not contain such a modifier (e.g. mary liked the sage).
+The homonyms were embedded in sentences that either contained a modifier (e.g., adjective) related to one of the two meanings (e.g., Mary liked the fresh sage), or did not contain such a modifier (e.g., Mary liked the sage).

 We constructed three models (including a null model) to answer four specific research questions: